thebhaanu/clockwise/README.md

 The JavaScript takes the time from user's device and then calculate the UTC (Coordinated Universal Time) and from the UTC it calculates the time for each Country.

 ## How I got the idea?
 I was thinking about some other idea and this just struck my mind.
-The HTML and CSS are written by me and the Javasvript (learning) is written by ChatGPT.
+I write the HTML and CSS and the Javasvript (learning) is written by ChatGPT (not every block of code).